PAMELA GLINTENKAMP

 Client: National Portrait Gallery

-Producer / Director / Cinematographer / Script Developer / Editor
+Producer / Director / Videogapher / Script Developer / Editor

 This 4-minute video profiles Picture the Poet, a three-year partnership project between the National Portrait Gallery, the National Literacy Trust and Apples and Snakes.
 As part of this project, second year students studying photography were paired with ten locally-based poets to create new photographic portraits inspired by the Picture the Poet exhibition.